 What type of disability insurance is right for me?

-Group and individual disability insurance offers short term and long term disability insurance.
-Depending on where you are in your career, it may be wise for you to carry one or both types.
+There are two main ways to get disability insurance: through your employer, or on your own.
+Depending on where you are in your career, it may be wise for you to carry both short-term and long-term coverage.

 If you have your own practice, or you’re working with several hospitals as an individual contractor, you may find that an individual plan is more sensible for long and short term disability coverage.
 You may also be able to hold individual and group coverage.